 It is more than likely that our pets have already acquired a taste for Saturn Petcare.
-The Bremen company, part of Heristo AG based in Lower Saxony, is one of the world’s largest pet food producers and manufactures tasty treats for cats and dogs on behalf of many well-known brands.
+The company from Bremen, part of Heristo AG based in Lower Saxony, is one of the world’s largest pet food producers and manufactures tasty treats for cats and dogs on behalf of many well-known brands.
 It might not say Saturn Petcare on the outside, but it’s what’s on the inside that counts.

-At this time of year, many companies are sent three-month calendars as promotional gifts.
-This practical format was invented in 1937 by terminic, a Bremen-based company known as Buchdruckerei B. C. Heye & Co. back then.
+At the end of each year, many companies receive three-month calendars as promotional gifts.
+This practical format was invented in 1937 by terminic, a Bremen-based company, back then known as Buchdruckerei B. C. Heye & Co.
 Today, terminic is still one of the market leaders in Europe, producing millions of calendars.

 Anyone looking for tickets to musicals, operas, festivals or similar events will more than likely come across CTS Eventim.
 The company has evolved into Europe’s leading concert organiser and ticket vendor.
 This listed company was founded in Bremen, where it still has its head office.
 Its registered office is in Munich.